gasthofspessartruh/gasthofspessartruh.github.io/content/english/rooms/EinzelzimmerKomfort.md

 layout: "rooms"
 ---

-Ausstattung:
+Facilities:

-- Bequeme Boxspringbetten
+- Comfortable box spring beds
-- Moderner TV
+- Modern TV
-- Teilweise mit Balkon
+- Some with balcony
-- Bad mit Dusche, WC und Fön
+- Bathroom with shower, toilet, and hairdryer
-- WLAN
+- Wi-Fi